Heegu-sama/Homm3BG/README.md

 To translate a particular section:
 - Go to `translations/<section_name>` and open `<lang>.po` file, e.g., `translations/introduction.tex/pl.po`
 - Choose a fragment to translate.
 Those start with `msgid`.
-Write your new text in the desired line below starting with `msgstr`.
+Write your new text in the line below starting with `msgstr`.
 Example:
     ```tex
     msgid "\\addsection{Introduction}{\\spells/magic_arrow.png}"
     msgstr "\\addsection{Wprowadzenie}{\\spells/magic_arrow.png}"